 Inspect the roots and leaves and cut off any brown roots or dried leaves with a sharp knife.

 Propagating succulents usually includes letting the wounds on the leaf cuttings callus over before planting.
 You can skip that step for pups with roots and repot them directly, but callusing is necessary when they lack roots in order to increase their chance of survival.

 Place the pups on a piece of cardboard or newspaper in a dark, cool, and dry place for 24 to 48 hours.
 Wait until the spot where they were separated from the mother plant has developed a protective callus and no longer appears wet.
 Then pot them as described below.

 Separate the pups with roots from the ones without.

 The pups need new pots about four inches in diameter.
-Fill the pots loosely with succulent potting mix.
+Make sure the pots have drainage holes.
+Fill the pots loosely with succulent potting mix, or add perlite, sand, or rock grit to potting soil to improve drainage.
 Using your index finger or a small stick, make a hole in the center of the soil large and deep enough to hold the pup with its roots.
 Place the pup inside the hole so the base of the plant is above the soil line.
 Add more potting soil to fill the pot.